 - Future children are considered “legitimate” as the couple is still legally married.
 Clearly, if you’re legally separated you aren’t free to marry anyone else.

 - You and your spouse may agree to lead separate lives, but sharing the same household is generally less expensive so you choose legal separation over divorce.

-- Legal separation protects a spouse from desertion, which is grounds for divorce in some states.
+- It protects a spouse from desertion, which is grounds for divorce in some states.
 In other words, if you live apart without a separation agreement, you may find yourself charged with desertion or abandonment.

-When it comes to legal separation versus divorce, you should consult an attorney, tax advisor, financial planner and / or accountant to answer your specific questions for your circumstances.
+When it comes to a separation versus divorce, you should consult an attorney, tax advisor, financial planner and/or accountant to answer your specific questions for your circumstances.

 Pros and Cons of Legal Separation Versus Divorce